enthought/traitsui/_sources/traitsui_user_manual/view.txt

 Subclasses of Item
 ``````````````````

-The Traits UI package defines the following subclasses of Item:
+The TraitsUI package defines the following subclasses of Item:

 * Label
 * Heading
 * Spring

-These classes are intended to help with the layout of a Traits UI View, and need
+These classes are intended to help with the layout of a TraitsUI View, and need
 not have a trait attribute associated with them.
 See the *Traits API Reference*
 for details.